![[HWCI Soccer Pool Icon]](images/hw-header.jpg) |

 qualifying

-rounds (FR
+rounds (

 Yugoslavia